-A video demonstration of the Model 100
+Demonstration of the Model 100 from Arkansas

-Voting on an ES&S Model 100 Ballot
+Voting on an ES&S Model 100

 Ideally, the M100’s exposed ports, memory card access areas, ballot box doors and case seams would be covered with tamper-evident security seals.
 The integrity of these seals should be maintained at all times, and only breached under controlled, explained circumstances.
 Seals should be logged to maintain chain of custody of sensitive materials.

 Optical scan systems have at least one and possible more ballot boxes.
 Each ballot box should be inspected by a voter at the beginning of voting to make sure that they are empty.
 These ballot boxes should locked and/or be sealed with tamper-evident tape.

 Corrupt memory cards may be able introduce viruses, cause the main election server to crash and falsify votes.
 Access to the memory card should be controlled, monitored and logged at all times.